MohammadMahroof/Higher-Lower-Game/README.md

 ## Contributing
 Feel free to fork this repo and submit pull requests to improve the game with new features, data, or enhancements!

+## FAQs

+**Q: What data source is used for the accounts?**
+A: The accounts come from a predefined list in the game data included in the project.

+**Q: Can I add more accounts to the game?**
+A: Yes, you can add additional accounts to the data list within the project files.

+**Q: Does this game support a graphical interface?**
+A: Currently, it is a text-based game but could be extended with libraries like Pygame.

+**Q: What Python version is required?**
+A: Python 3.x is required.

+## Project Status

+This project is stable and fully functional as a basic text-based game.
+Future enhancements may include adding more data, improving user input handling, and adding a graphical user interface.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Author